foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 <!-- more -->

 The regular edition of Les Paul Classic Antique was produced between 2007 and 2008.
-Additionally, in 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.
+In 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.

-All the antique comes initially with a Hardshell With Black Reptile Pattern with white interior.
+All the Antique come initially with a Hardshell With a Black Reptile Pattern with a white interior.

 ## A royal headstock